Hong Kong Court of Final Appeal: Overseas counsel for national security defendants (2023)

-Within hours of the CFA allowing media tycoon Jimmy Lai to hire Tim Owen KC, chief executive John Lee announced that the Government would seek an interpretation under Article 158 to overturn the CFA's decision (as well as overturning the decisions by the Chief Judge and the Court of Appeal).
+Within hours of the CFA's decision, chief executive John Lee announced that the Government would seek an interpretation under Article 158 to overturn the CFA's decision (as well as overturning the decisions by the Chief Judge and the Court of Appeal).
 This was roundly condemned by legal pundits, including Elsie Leung and Lord Pannick KC.
 Even before the interpretation, the Immigration Department withheld Owen's work visa, contrary to what the CFA had ruled.
-This decision was criticized by leading barrister Lord Pannick KC, who frequently represents the Hong Kong Government in court.
+This decision was criticized by leading barrister Lord Pannick KC, who frequently represents the Hong Kong Government in court, and also questioned by Jonathan Kaplan KC, another British King's Counsel who frequently appears in Hong Kong courts.